3 days in Rome

 It's back to the centre for a last stop at Piazza Navona, the city's main square, so you won't leave Rome without seeing it.
 Here you can see a wonderful trio of fountains and have a coffee or an ice-cream or sit down to rest from this day full of experiences.
 This is, for me, one of the most beautiful squares in Rome.

 As you have seen, visiting Rome in three days is possible if you know how to do it.
-Don't be afraid to include a large number of visits in the same day, because as you've read it's very easy to get from one point to another as the sights are very concentrated in the city centre.
+Don't be afraid to include a large number of visits in the same day, as you have read it is very easy to get from one point to another as the sights are very concentrated in the city centre.
 Now, enjoy your getaway!